Finding your Balance

-I appreciate how much the term “balance” has been used in conversations, writings, and presentations.
-I looked up the definitions to gain a deeper understanding of the meaning of the word; and the application it has relative to leadership and organizational development.
+We appreciate how much the term “balance” has been used in conversations, writings, and presentations.
+We looked up the definitions to gain a deeper understanding of the meaning of the word; and the application it has relative to leadership and organizational development.

-I have often been asked why many of our models have four and eight dimensions or factors.
-My answer has been simply…balance.
+We have often been asked why many of our models have four and eight dimensions or factors.
+The answer has been simply…balance.

-Leading from the Helm has eight spokes; and each model within uses 8 dimensions or factors.
+Our Leading from the Helm model has eight spokes; and each model within uses 8 dimensions or factors.
 Each provides the opportunity to assess strengths and identify opportunities for improvement.

-When working with personality styles of individuals on teams (Insights® Discovery), each member can identify with one of the eight styles.
+When working with personality styles of individuals on teams, each member can identify with one of the eight styles.
 As part of our activities, we introduce them to team members who sit on the opposite side of the wheel as themselves.
 Why?
 People with opposite personalities give us balance.
-Exploring what Carl Jung likes to call “our shadow side” (opposite type) it is a powerful development activity in self-reflection.
+Exploring what Carl Jung likes to call “our shadow side” (opposite type) is a powerful development activity in self-reflection.
 You begin to learn more of who you really are.

-Taking that one step farther, we can work with the eight dimensions of leadership (Insights® Discovery) to build more effective leaders.
+Taking that one step farther, we can work with the 8 Elements of Leadership to build more effective leaders.
 It is important to understand their strengths in each dimension.
 We then focus on opportunities to develop.
-What I like about this model that it starts with the four manifestations of leadership.
-For me, it starts with Centered Leadership, then moves to Relationship Leadership, then Visionary Leadership, and finally Results Leadership.
 You need to understand yourself better before you can connect at a deeper level with others.
 Once you do that, others are more willing to follow and you can create a shared vision with them that produces sustainable results.

-Teams also can work to create balance in their effectiveness using the Insights® Discovery team effectiveness model.
-There are four pillars that must be balanced for the team to be effective.
-From there, you can build on the eight elements to assess your effectiveness and begin working on actionable improvement as a team.
+Teams also can work to create balance in their effectiveness using our 8 Aspects of Team model.
+You can build on the eight aspects to assess your effectiveness and begin working on actionable improvement as a team.

 There are two other models that also help create balance within organizations.
 The first, is the 8 Styles of Culture:

-Please contact the Leading from the Helm crew to learn more about bringing balance into your leadership style and organization.
+Please contact us to learn more about bringing balance into your leadership style and organization.